fiskl-accounting/help-docs/docs/Plans-Billing/manage-your-subscription.md

 ## User Changes

 This tab displays the history of users on your account.
-It shows when users joined and when they were removed from the team members screen.
+It shows when users joined and when they were removed from the team members page.

 ## Billing